bufbuild-ru/docs/blog/totw-3-enum-names-need-prefixes/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Tip of the week #3:  Enum names need prefixes"
-  tagline: "April 22, 2025"
 ---

+# Tip of the week #3: Enum names need prefixes

 > _Smart people learn from their mistakes.
 But the real sharp ones learn from the mistakes of others. — Brandon Mull_